 Ebook Central - ProQuest

 Ebook Central is the new platform for accessing the NSU Libraries EBL e-books and former MyiLibrary ebook collections.
 Subject content includes Science & Technology, Social Sciences, Humanities, and Health & Medicine.
 E-books are downloadable for offline reading in both PDF and EPUB or can be read online with the e-book viewer.

 Essay & General Literature (H.W.
 Wilson) - EBSCOhost

 Citations for essays and articles contained in collections of essays and miscellaneous works.
 Also provides full citations on collective titles indexed.
 Emphasis on the humanities and social sciences.

 Filmakers Library Online provides award-winning documentaries with relevance across the curriculum including race and gender studies, human rights, globalization and global studies, multiculturalism, international relations, criminal justice, the environment, bioethics, health, political science and current events, psychology, arts, literature, and more.
 It presents points of view and historical and current experiences from diverse cultures and traditions world-wide.
 This release now provides 1,019 titles, equaling approximately 806 hours.

-Gale Student Edition - Florida Electronic Library Resource - Gale Cengage Learning
+Gale OneFile: High School Edition - Florida Electronic Library Resource (formerly Gale Student Edition) - Gale Cengage Learning

 History (Oxford Scholarship Online) - Oxford University Press